-There often comes a point on a trip when you arrive at a culinary crossroads: the decision whether or not to try the local delicacy.
+There often comes a point on a travel adventure when you arrive at a culinary crossroads: the decision whether or not to try the local delicacy endemic to that culture.
 Sometimes that’s an easy choice to make when it takes the form of a sweet pastry, such as a Portuguese pastéis de nata for example, but for trickier options, particularly those that involve once-living creatures, the decision can become stomach-turning and morally defiling.
 And not just for vegetarians.

 Out of all local ‘delicacies’, dog is arguably the one that causes the most repulsion; such animals are normally the receivers of treats as opposed to being the subjects of them.
 Dogmeat – an ugly, evil-sounding appellation – is something which I myself have never had the audacity, will, or even desire to eat, though for a long time I was curious as to the taste.
 A friend of mine travelling in Asia tried dog stew while in China and reliably informed me that it’s a ‘bit like beef, on the way down and on the way up’, which was enough to allay my interest.
 I have, however, about a decade ago, eaten a creature that in most countries is similarly sold in a pet shop rather than a restaurant, and that was the Peruvian cuy, better known to outsiders as the guinea pig.